dosterevan/varian-test-project/README.md

 ## Getting Started

-If the npm installer is not installed on your machine, follow the [`directions here`](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

-Second, install necessary dependencies - this may take a minute:
+First, confirm your package installer and install necessary dependencies - this may take a minute:
 ```bash
 npm install
 # or